OGR-67/CheatSheet/README.md

 ![factory pattern schema](images/factory_pattern.png)

-This pattern delegates the objects construction a a factory class.
+This pattern delegates the objects construction a factory class.
 This class will take an argument of type and will create the needed object.

-Imagine we have two constructors, one creating object from old datas and one from new datas.
+Imagine we have two constructors, one creating object from old data and one from new data.
 Here is how you would implement that:

 ```javascript
 class MovieFactory {